preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch/README.md

 1. Bundle adjustment using the `lsqnonlin` in MATLAB is computationally slow.
 2. Gain compensation on large number of images is computationally slow.
 3. Due to the rigid transformation and no straightening, some of the panoramas will be skewed.
+4. Gain compensation values for some images are same.

 # Adaptation of open source
 Bundle adjustment functions in MATLAB are adapted from the [Kevin Luo's GitHub Repo](https://github.com/kluo8128/cs231_project) and heavily improved.